neonephos/neonephos_website/src/docs/events/2026_08_12_Community_Call.md

 # NeoNephos August Community Call

 On August 12th we again bring together the NeoNephos community in our Community Call!
-The Agenda is yet to be determined.
-We'll update ASAP.
+This month's Call will feature a presentation by **Maximilian Techritz on Open Control Plane**, including an introduction to the project, its goals, and its place within the cloud-native ecosystem.

 **Zoom Session Link**